 Bio

-She is the author of two recent books: Giving Voice to Values in the Boardroom (2020) and Business & Society: Ethical, Legal, Digital Environments (2020).
+She is the author of two recent books: Giving Voice to Values in the Boardroom (2021) and Business & Society: Ethical, Legal, Digital Environments (2020).
 She is also the author of Trust Diffusion: How Creating Climates of Trust Influence Organizational Effectiveness (2008).
-She is widely published in top-tier business and academic journals like Harvard Business Review, Sloan Management Review, Business Horizons, Strategic Management Journal, Business Ethics Quarterly, Management Information Systems Quarterly and Journal of Business Ethics.
+She is widely published in top-tier business and journals like Harvard Business Review, Sloan Management Review, Business Horizons, Strategic Management Journal, Business Ethics Quarterly, Management Information Systems Quarterly and Journal of Business Ethics.
 Her work received the McLaughlin Prize for Research in Accounting Ethics, the Emerald Publishing Citations of Excellence Award & Best Article at the Strategic Management Society and the European Academy of Management.
-She has made presentations internationally including in London, Paris, Copenhagen, Tampere, Bath, Berlin, Madrid, Valencia, Guanacaste, Bled and Rome.
+She has made presentations internationally including in London, Paris, Copenhagen, Tampere, Bath, Berlin, Madrid, Valencia, Guanacaste, Bled, Florence and Rome.

 Cynthia is the 2017 recipient of the J. William Fulbright Scholar award sponsored by the U.S. Department of State.
 As a Fulbright Scholar, while working in Spain, Cynthia researched best practices in international governance, specifically the influence of culture and government regulation on board composition and dynamics.
 She also speaks Spanish.